Quick links (Reference to most common page sections)

 2.2 What do we have and What’s next?

-MinGW provides the Win32 API, enabling the creation of Python Win32 desktop applications for Windows.
-These applications can be executed directly within the Docker container using the Wine Windows emulator.
-The container’s X11 configuration, together with the XLaunch server running on the Windows host, ensures that the executed application is displayed in a window on the Windows desktop host.
+We now have a Docker container that uses MinGW to provide the Win32 API for creating basic Win32 desktop applications for Windows.
+The created application can be executed in this Docker container using Wine, a Windows emulator.
+The X11 configuration, which is part of this setup, along with the XLaunch server on the Windows host, ensures that the executed application is displayed in a window on the Windows host.

 Next, proceed to Section 3, where you will set up a Docker sub-container containing a template application.
 This template combines a Python framework as the front-end with a Rust/C/C++ implementation as the back-end.